TITLE Parking Mechanic

 Education: A high school diploma or the equivalent is required.

 Experience: At least two years of experience in a construction trade or in mechanical work is required.
 Meter repair or experience repairing NCR machines is preferred.

 Skills: A mechanical aptitude is required.
 The ability to use small hand and power tools and to repair mechanical equipment is required.
-Additionally, the ability to repair electronic equipment is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+The ability to repair electronic equipment is preferred.

 Other: The position will be exposed to and will use chemicals, solvents, cleaners, and lubricants common to mechanical work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.